 This work provides examples of:

-- I'll Never Tell You What I'm Telling You: When Sharptooth kidnaps Styra, he asks her where Dragonfly is.
+- I'll Never Tell You What I'm Telling You!: When Blackclaw kidnaps Styra, he asks her where Dragonfly is.
 She says "No!
 I'll never tell you that Dragonfly is at his nest, close to the river, about 5 miles from here".
 This was obviously Played for Laughs.

-- Long Lost Relative: The entire basic plot of the second book is about Dragonfly finding his long-lost sister.
+- Long-Lost Relative: The entire basic plot of the second book is about Dragonfly finding his long-lost sister.
 Before Dragonfly's eggs hatched, a Chirostenotes killed most of the eggs in the nest before the babies hatched.
 Only Dragonfly's egg survived.
-However, his sister also survived, but her egg rolled into a Dromaeosaurus nest, and she was adopted by the pterosaur parents.
+However, his sister also survived, but her egg rolled into a pterosaur nest, and she was adopted by the pterosaur parents.
 On one of their annual migrations, the pterosaurs got confused and ended up in Mongolia.
 Dragonfly's sister then ended up living in Mongolia.
 Several years later, Dragonfly travelled to Mongolia and met his sister.

-- Super-Persistent Predator: Sharptooth.
+- Super-Persistent Predator: Blackclaw.
 He keeps chasing Dragonfly and Styra for the whole book.
-He wants to kill Dragonfly for revenge because he accidentally injured his eye.
+He wants to kill Dragonfly for revenge because he inadvertently humiliated him near the beginning.

-- Wouldn't Hurt A Child: Averted.
-Sharptooth kills a baby Saurornitholestes, and he doesn't feel bad about it at all.
+- Would Hurt a Child: Blackclaw kills a baby Saurornitholestes, and he doesn't feel bad about it at all.
 In fact, he is very proud of himself.
 Also, the flashback in the second book, where Dragonfly's siblings are all killed by an egg-eating Chirostenotes.